siwelwerd/siwelwerd.github.io/_pages/consulting.md

 I am currently working as an independent consultant.
 Areas of expertise include math education, inquiry-based learning, Team-Based Learning, inclusive teaching, and alternative grading.
 Some recent topics I have consulted on are:

 * Faculty development to support redesign of the Calculus sequence
-* Serving in an advisory capacity for NSF grants in education related areas
+* Serving in an advisory capacity for grants in education related areas
 * One-on-one consultations with faculty on implementing alternative grading in their course

 I also frequently give workshops/presentations on the aforementioned topics, most often in a faculty development context.
 Recent workshops include: